-Health and wellness business includes supplying of healthcare products, green food and beauty products.
-During the Reporting Year, the revenue in health and wellness business was approximately HK\$176.1 million (Previous Reporting Period: HK\$58.5 million), which accounted for approximately 16.2% (Previous Reporting Period: 15.7%) of the Group's total revenue.
+Health and wellness business includes provision of health and wellness services, which include the healthcare consulting and supplying of healthcare products, green food and beauty products.
+During the Reporting Year, the revenue in health and wellness business was approximately HK\$484.0 million (Previous Reporting Period: HK\$176.1 million), which accounted for approximately 30.0% (Previous Reporting Period: 16.2%) of the Group's total revenue.
+The increase was mainly due to strong growth in sales volume of green food products during the Reporting Year.